Understanding the Laws for Home Warranties

-The home warranty industry have undergone major scrutiny in recent years due to a number of cases in which home warranty scams became public, and several lawsuits have been filed against leading companies.
-It difficult to call home warranties a tightly regulated area, though.
+The home warranty industry has undergone major scrutiny in recent years due to a number of cases in which home warranty scams became public, and several lawsuits have been filed against leading companies.
+It is difficult to call home warranties a tightly regulated area, though.
 The type of regulation that an insurance company has to adhere to is still a lot more demanding than what a service agreement provider has to deal with.

 The Basics: Home Warranty Regulation is On a State-by-State Basis

 For starters, what is important to understand about home warranty laws within the United States is that there are two bodies of law that can govern items such as home warranties, which are the federal and state laws.
-At times, these are one in the same; however, what typically happens is the federal government sets a threshold that the states can decide how to regulate within their own jurisdiction so long as it does not violate federal law.
+At times, these are one and the same; however, what typically happens is the federal government sets a threshold that the states can decide how to regulate within their own jurisdiction so long as it does not violate federal law.
 Hence, with the lack of any federal law pertaining specifically to home warranty service agreements, home warranty laws are fully statutory.

 I.e. not all home warranty providers in the USA comply with the same laws.
 It depends on which states they are operating in.
 Below you can find examples of three leading home warranty companies that operate in different jurisdictions:

 - ANUAL PREMIUM

 You could read more about these companies on our reviews, where this map also becomes interactive and is updated in real time based on updates from the companies: Select home warranty, Total home protect, and American Residential Warranty.

 Which states have relevant laws and regulations in place?